 How to Install Repositories and Add-ons in Kodi on PC

-Before digging deep into it, let us first try and understand what a repository means.
+Before we learn how to setup kodi, let us first try and understand what a repository means.
 Repositories are just a group of add-ons that can be installed in Kodi.
 This means you can access the various add-ons it offers with ease.
 Kodi provides its very own official add-on repository.
 Official Add-ons for Kodi can be installed and enabled inside Kodi directly.
 Unofficial add-ons for Kodi can be installed through different sources or repositories.
-You will have to add them manually or through ZIP files that are available for download.
+You will have to add them manually or through ZIP files that are available on kodi download for windows 7.

 Installing official Add-ons for Kodi

 - Go to Settings ->Add-ons.
 Click on “Install from repository” and select “Kodi Add-on Repository.”